Carl-Hou/gate/README.md

 Introduction

 As far as I know that graph based logic represent is more human friendly than code based one.
-I think graph based test automation more efficent to develop and more ease maintain than code based automation.
+I think graph based test automation more efficient to develop and more ease maintain than code based automation.
 I create an all in one graphical test automation tool to verify this idea.
 It support user create、organize、run graphical based function test automation.
 It is named Gate.

 Implementation: